Scientific Processing Level 1

 OR, contact me at:

-Here is an outline of the training available:
+Here is an outline of CORE, Processing I:

 Processors are taken through all functions on the controller, and all functions are explained to them in detail, including set up, use and troubleshooting: Clamp, ejection, injection, hold, recovery, SPC